ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 > `dotnet new echobot -n echoes`

-Once this has completed we can navigate into the new directory that has been created.
+After this has completed we can navigate into the new directory that has been created.

 > `cd ~/mybot/echoes`

-Once inside, the project should be ready to run.
+From inside this directory the project should be ready to run.
 Test it with:

 > `sudo dotnet run`